--By all means, do help a girl out… she said when she put the heavy suitcase down straight on the cobblestone.
+“By all means, help a girl out…” she said when she put the heavy suitcase down straight on the wet cobblestone.

-An elderly lady, all posh and class turned on the alley, carrying a tiny dog, one of the ugliest Emily had ever seen in her entire life.
-And that said something, as she had volunteered in her teens at a vet cabinet and she had seen all kinds of weird-looking, gremlin-like vermin-fury creatures that somehow passed as dogs.
+An elderly lady, all posh and class, turned on the alley, carrying a tiny dog, one of the ugliest Emily had ever seen in her entire life.
+And that said something, as she had volunteered in her teens at a vet cabinet and she had seen all kinds of weird-looking, gremlin-like, vermin-furry creatures that somehow passed as dogs.
 The lady took out a key with her perfectly manicured hands and smiled at her, and a cloud of sweet perfume lingered in the air for a while.

 As if it would have felt Emily’s dislike, the dog came sniffing her feet, and then raised one leg, and… oh, my…

--Perhaps Coco should receive a medal for best action against tourists leaving their luggage whenever, wherever.
-Time for them to understand that this is our home, not just a photo attraction.
+“Perhaps Coco should receive a medal for the best action against tourists leaving their luggage whenever, wherever.
+Time for them to understand that this is our home, not just a photo attraction.”

--Jackson, do not be mean to this poor child… Tell me, love, how may I be of assistance?
+“Jackson, do not be mean to this poor child… Tell me, love, how may I be of help?”

 The lady clapped her hands and said:

--What do you mean uncle Max is not here?
+“What do you mean uncle Max is not here?
 Where is he?
-He was supposed to expect me…
+He is expecting me…”

 The lady tilted her head to the side and whispered:

--No… said Emily, all the sudden wanting to curl into a ball and cry.
+“No…” said Emily, all of a sudden wanting to curl into a ball and cry.

 Emily turned pale.
 She felt the need to sit.
 She and that… man… would have to share a damn roof?
 Noooo… Oh, was it too late to book a hotel room on the other side of Philadelphia?
 Or perhaps fly back to London until her uncle would come back?

--Now, let’s get you inside, it looks like it’s getting ready for another reprise of rain.
-We had some weird weather lately, said Marianne, grabbing her by her elbow and motioning to Jackson to pick up her bags.
+“Now, let’s get you inside, it looks like it’s getting ready for another reprise of rain.
+We had some weird weather lately,” said Marianne, grabbing her by the elbow and motioning to Jackson to pick up her bags.

-She should have at least enjoyed the face the man had when he was forced to carry the leaky bags inside, but she was still upset by the lack of comfort she was expecting.
-She needed Uncle Max more than anything that day and she found an empty house, well, it would have been actually better if it would have been really empty…
+Emily should have at least enjoyed the face the man made when he was forced to carry the leaky bags inside, but the absence of her uncle upset her.
+She needed Uncle Max more than anything that day and she found an empty house, well, it would have been better if it would have been actually empty…

--It’s on the second floor, said Marianne guiding her on the narrow stairs.
+“It’s on the second floor,” said Marianne guiding her on the narrow stairs.
 Oh, it’s so good to have a man in the house, that’s what I say!
-I was spoiled having my husband with me for more than 40 years, and now, I’m with these two fine gentlemen, right next door on the alley, oh, a man is always such a help.
-Don’t you think?
+I was spoiled having my husband with me for more than 40 years, and now, I’m with these two fine gentlemen, right next door on the alley, oh, a man is always such help.
+Don’t you think?”

 When they reached the second floor, Marianne turned on her heel and yelped.